srinath-chakravarthy/ovito/doc/python/introduction/overview.rst

 Controlling the visual appearance of objects
 -------------------------------------------------

-So far we have only considered data objects such as particle properties or the simulation cell, which are processed in OVITO's modification pipeline system.
+So far we have only looked at objects that represent data, e.g. particle properties or the simulation cell.
 How are these data objects displayed, and how can we set the parameters that control their visual appearance?

-Every data object that has a visual representation in OVITO is associated with a specialized :py:class:`~ovito.vis.Display` object.
+Every data object that can be visualized in OVITO is associated with a specialized :py:class:`~ovito.vis.Display` object.
 The display object is stored in the data object's :py:attr:`~.ovito.data.DataObject.display` attribute.
 For example::

     >>> cell = node.source.cell